 Step Four: Develop the “Guts” of Your Résumé

 The employer will typically scan your résumé for fifteen seconds and look for key words and this section allows you place those key words in a clearly marked location.
 Some job seekers choose to give their résumé focus by starting with an objective.
 This is helpful when your experiences do not indicate a particular career direction and you are targeting a particular field.
 If your career direction is obviously based on your education and experiences, such as teaching, an objective may not be needed.
 If you choose to use an objective, avoid flowery phrases, clichés and vague general language.
 An objective can focus on a function, an industry or the skills you wish to use.

 - An internship in a biochemical research lab

-Some people choose to use a qualifications summary instead of a career objective.
+Some people choose to use a summary instead of an objective.
 This is a list of the strongest qualifications you can bring to the job and should be tailored to each position to which you apply.